loayshaqir1/FlashCards/README.md

 `GET /username/{name}/level/{user_level}/without_wrong_answers`

-Returns the list of words for the given user at the specified level, excluding those that were answered incorrectly.
+Returns the list of words for the given user at the specified level, excluding the wrong answers array.

 `PUT /username/{name}/wordId/{id}/result/{isRight}`